TrashMob-eco/TrashMob/README.md

 1. Follow the Infrastructure Deployment Steps (here)[.\Deploy\readme.md].
 1. Run the following script on your machine from the TrashMob folder in the project to set up your dev machine to run the project locally.
 You must be logged into Azure in your PowerShell window in the correct subscription
 ```
-.\setupdev.ps1 -environment <yourenv> -region <yourregion>
+.\setupdev.ps1 -environment <yourenv> -region <yourregion> -subscription <yourazuresubscription>

 i.e.
-.\setupdev.ps1 -environment jb -region westus2
+.\setupdev.ps1 -environment jb -region westus2 -subscription <insert guid here>

 ```

 ## Setting up your launchsettings.json

 Because of RedirectUrls, life is a lot easier if you stick with the same ports as everyone else.

-In the TrashMob folder, under Properties, add the following launchsettings.json file:
+cd to the TrashMob/Properties folder:
+Add the following launchsettings.json file (may need to create it if you don't have it already):

 ```
 {